youyanggu/covid19_projections/index.md

 We present a simple model that estimates true infections in the US.

 Our infections estimates include all infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 The vast majority of infected individuals in our estimates do not get tested, and thus do not get reported as a positive case.
-As of November, we estimate the true number of infected individuals in the US is roughly 2-6x higher than the reported cases.
+As of November, we estimate the true number of infected individuals in the US is roughly 2-5x higher than the reported cases (20-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections), for a more detailed look into this subject.
 To get a sense of the number of individuals that are actively infectious, we recommend dividing the *"currently infected"* estimate by 2-4.

 ## Recent Updates